firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 8. **Break out heavy lighting loads.** On 85250 builds, Smart Repair steers anything beyond two 12 V lamps through the ADC breakout so the controller still feeds brake-light logic while a DC/DC handles lamp current; the same harness confirmed Spin-Y2 throttle compatibility once the adapter is in place.[^34]
 9. **Don’t overload the horn lead.** The Makerbase/Spintend horn channel only sources a couple of amps.
   - driving vintage 12 V 35 W halogens directly risks cooking the board; use the line to trigger a relay or low-current accessory instead.[^35]
+9. **Stabilise Makerbase dash power on controller swaps.** When a Makerbase dash moves from Flipsky to Spintend/UBOX hardware, add ≈220 µF of bulk capacitance on the 5 V bus plus ~50 µF near the drivers and correct misplaced pull-up resistors to cure reboot loops under heavy accessory load.[^makerbase-dash-rails]
 10. **Follow the factory lighting diagrams.** One owner cured button issues only after rewiring the Spintend ADC lighting board exactly as shown in the manual.
   - misplaced leads ghost buttons and confuse the controller.[^36]
 10. **Confirm ADC signal voltage mixing.** AliExpress ADC adapters have been proven to coexist with Flipsky 75100 throttles while mixing 5 V brake levers and 3.3 V throttle inputs.